wikimedia/ws-export/README.md

 Installation
 ============

-You have only to download the files and use it with PHP 5.3 or more and for ODT export with XLS.
+You have to download the files and use it with PHP 5.3 or more and for ODT export with XLS.
+You have to create a temp folder in the root of directories.

 Composition
 ===========